lundmar/mdns-scan-avahi/README.md

 Author needed to quickly identify new devices on a network, in particulat the IP and port of newly added devices.
-The avahi-browse tool can be used for that but its output is very messy and hard to read.
+The avahi-browse tool can be used for that but its output is quite noisy and hard to read.
 Hence the creation of this tool.

 ## Usage